Every construction project, no matter its size, begins in pieces and parts.

 A bulkhead flatcar reinforced by a longitudinal I-beam.

-In 2014, railroads hauled over 27.5 million tons of lumber and construction wood products in three different car types — centerbeams, boxcars and bulkhead flatcars.
+In 2017, railroads moved 1.2 million carloads of lumber, paper and other forest products in three different car types — centerbeams, boxcars and bulkhead flatcars.
 Centerbeams are preferred for lumber transport, because they can be loaded and unloaded simultaneously from both sides, getting them back into service quicker.
 The standard 73′ centerbeam flatcar can carry about 200,000 lbs. or more and is also used to carry other construction materials, such as wallboard.
 In fact, one centerbeam rail car carries enough framing lumber to build about 6 homes.

 Sturdy rail cars developed specifically for steel transportation.